Pon-Dinesh-kumar/100-days-of-front-end/log.md

 Today's journey back into React has been both exciting and enlightening.
 Understanding Props and Children has opened up a whole new world of possibilities for creating interactive and dynamic user interfaces.
 Looking forward to continuing my React exploration and building even more complex and engaging applications!

 #100DaysOfCode #ReactJS #WebDevelopment #JavaScript #CodingJourney

+Day 81 [Date]

+Today's Progress:
+- Expanded on yesterday's topic of Props in React: Learned about prop types and how to define and validate the data types of props passed to components.
+This ensures robustness and avoids potential runtime errors.
+- Dived deeper into Children in React: Explored how to work with multiple children elements, leveraging mapping and manipulation techniques to render dynamic lists and collections.

+Thoughts:
+Continuing the exploration of React has been incredibly rewarding.
+Understanding prop types has given me more confidence in building scalable and maintainable React applications.
+Manipulating children elements has enabled me to create more versatile and interactive user interfaces.
+Excited to continue honing my React skills and tackling more complex projects!

+#100DaysOfCode #ReactJS #WebDevelopment #JavaScript #CodingJourney